 Down to the business of the day…

-Introduction – Dr Sean Butler & Mr Raffael Fasel
+Introduction – Dr Sean Butler & Dr Raffael Fasel

-The day kicked off which an introductory talk from Dr Sean Butler and Mr Raffael Fasel introducing the Centre and discussing its aims for the future, which include, amongst other things: further lecture series, events for lay people, advanced (graduate) courses, trying to get an animal law course on the undergraduate academic agenda at Cambridge, policy work, and a text book.
+The day kicked off which an introductory talk from Dr Sean Butler and Dr Raffael Fasel introducing the Centre and discussing its aims for the future, which include, amongst other things: further lecture series, events for lay people, advanced (graduate) courses, trying to get an animal law course on the undergraduate academic agenda at Cambridge, and a text book.

 Dr Gieri Bolliger